The following courses have special sign-up procedures.

 For permission to take courses at SIPA, see Dean Runsdorf.
 There is no advance signup for SIPA courses; you cannot enter a course on your program, even if you have permission, until September or January.

-For information about Journalism and graduate Business courses, consult Dean Schneider.
+For information about Journalism and graduate Business courses, consult Dean Runsdorf.

 To request credit for an independent study, submit the Request for Approval of Independent Study by the program-filing deadline.